yuyaohshimo/awesome-headless-shopify-stores/README.md

 - [Grass Roots Farmers' Cooperative](https://grassrootscoop.com/) - Grass-fed, pasture-raised beef, chicken, and pork from small-scale farms delivered to your home.
 (Contentful, Handlebars)
 - [Ramen Hero](https://ramenhero.com) - Ramen Hero delivers real Honkaku right to your door.
 (Next.js, React)

+## Healthcare

+- [Yoga Girl®](https://www.yogagirl.com/) - We are creating a new lifestyle, movement and brand to heal and change the world.
+Everyone can be a Yoga Girl.
+(Contentful, Vue.js, Nuxt.js)

 ## Home and Garden